 It's summertime, and this list, which we originally wrote in 2021, is still a great resource, so we are sharing it with you again!
 In addition, our friends at Porch.com offered us their summertime maintenance tips article, and we thought it was worth sharing bonus tips from that blog with our community as well!
 Their list includes outdoor maintenance tips, which we've addressed in a different blog post, here.
 We've updated this article with Porch's additional suggestions, at bottom.

 1. Clean your home’s lesser-considered interior spots.
+The corners and crevices need some love!
 Wipe down baseboards, clean out closets and empty cabinets.
 Base- boards are often overlooked when it comes to cleaning.
 So are kitchen cabinets and your linen closet.
 It can be tough to muster up the energy to get on your hands and knees and clean below, but it is something you want to do at least once a year to keep dust and dirt from building up.

 2. Declutter.
 Take this opportunity to get rid of extra stuff you don’t need.
-Find your local Buy Nothing Page on Face- book and give away your old treasures!
-It’s believed that the angels love to visit a freshly cleaned home.
+Find your local Buy Nothing Page on Facebook and give away your old treasures!
+(Some say that the angels love to visit a freshly cleaned home).